 You should also cut down on caffeine when you are trying to get pregnant.
-Women who consume more than 2 cups of coffee or 5 cans of soda a day may have a harder time getting pregnant and a greater chance of miscarriage.
+Women who daily consume more than 2 cups (500 mL) of coffee or 5 cans (2 L) of soda that contains caffeine may have a harder time getting pregnant and a greater chance of miscarriage.

 Eat a Balanced Diet

 A balanced diet is always good for you.
-You should follow a healthy diet before you get pregnant.
+Follow a healthy diet before you get pregnant.
 A few simple guidelines are: